Home » Marriage » Sex In Marriage

 Sex in marriage matters so much.
 It can often be the main difference between a happy and sad marriage.

-On the surface, it’s easy to see that sex could be good for people in relationships.
+On the surface, it’s easy to see that sex could benefit people in relationships.

-Hot sheets, passionate kisses, and, more importantly, baby-making are just some benefits of regularly having sex with your husband or wife.
+Hot sheets, passionate kisses, and, more importantly, baby-making are benefits of regular sex with your husband or wife.
 But as with any relationship, there are disadvantages to thinking about sexual relations between two people who love each other.

-The benefits of sex in marriage can be great for the:
+The benefits of sex in marriage can be great for the following:

 • physical and